 - Invite your elected representatives and the press to a baby bootie making party.
 Click here for sample invites/press releases (TBA).

-- Invite your elected officials and the local press to view an installation (dates/locations/times TBA).
+- Invite your elected officials and the local press to view an installation or event.
+Click here for a list.
 Discuss how they can enact laws to address infant mortality.

 - Write and call your local, state, and national representatives about the problem and ask them to support proven solutions to infant mortality.
 Click here for sample letters.

 - Volunteer to be an Emissary for the project